sebasfn9710dev/moodle-mcp-forum-summarizer/README.md

    - Save changes.

 3. Go to:
-   `Site administration → Plugins → Web services → Manage protocols`
+   `Site administration → Server → Web services → Manage protocols`
    - ✅ Enable **REST protocol**.

 4. *(Optional, recommended)* **Create a restricted role** with only the needed capabilities: